 Easter and Spring Events in Orlando

-Planning to bring on spring or celebrate Easter in Orlando?
+Planning to bring on spring or celebrate Easter in Orlando in 2019?
 We have plenty of activities to keep you and your family hopping.
-With springtime events, delicious Easter dining and religious Easter sunrise services, Orlando has egg-tastic events for the whole family in 2018!
+Between Easter festivities, religious services and springtime events, it’s egg-tastic fun for the whole family!

-The Florida Mall will also offer Easter Bunny Photos at Center Court near the Dining Pavilion.
+The Florida Mall® will also offer Easter Bunny Photos at Center Court near the Dining Pavilion.
 Simply reserve your appointment online for a photo with the fluffy one ahead of time.
-Reservations are available from Mar.
-9 through Mar.
-31.
+Reservations are available from March 29 through April 20.

 Easter Events and Services

-Sunrise Easter Services: Both SeaWorld Orlando and Bok Tower Gardens, about an hour from Walt Disney World Resort, host sunrise services on Easter morning, which is Apr.
-1 this year.
+Sunrise Easter Services: Both SeaWorld Orlando and Bok Tower Gardens, about an hour from Walt Disney World® Resort, host sunrise services on Easter morning, which is April 21 this year.
 Admission to both events is free.